smart-social-contracts/realms-extension-vault/README.md

-# Vault Manager Extension for Realms
+# Vault Extension for Realms

 A secure digital asset and token management extension that provides treasury functionality for Realms.